Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 Evelyne de Pontbriand's vines are located on slopes perpendicular to the Loire, which benefit from a remarkable southwest exposure.
-The nature of the soil is complex and perfectly suited to producing great wines.
-The soils are composed of green and purple shales, magmatic rocks and sandstone.
-The vines are on warm and shallow soils.
-The notebook....Lire plus Learn more
+The nature of the soil is complex and perfectly suited to....Lire plus Learn more

 Evelyne de Pontbriand's vines are located on slopes perpendicular to the Loire, which benefit from a remarkable southwest exposure.
 The nature of the soil is complex and perfectly suited to producing great wines.
 The soils are composed of green and purple shales, magmatic rocks and sandstone.
 The vines are on warm and shallow soils.
 The specifications of the AOC Savennières impose very qualitative rules regarding cultivation and harvesting (Chenin is the only authorised grape variety, manual harvesting is carried out meticulously by selection and yields are very low).
 The work that is done on the estate and certified by Ecocert and Demeter focuses on biological balance and respect for the rhythms of nature.
 The soil life is respected thanks to the ploughing and grassing of the vines.
 As a result, soil microorganisms are active, allowing maximum exchange between the soil and the vine.
 It is thanks to this combination that we obtain the famous terroir effect.